 Cocoa production advanced as people migrated throughout Meso-America but consumption of the drink remained a privilege for the upper classes and for soldiers during battle.
 By this time, the re-invigorating and fortifying virtues of cocoa were becoming widely recognized and embraced.

-In 1502, Columbus got his first glimpse of cocoa beans on a native canoe during a stop-over in Nicaragua, but he did not appreciate its awesome potential value.
+In 1502, Columbus got his first glimpse of cocoa beans on a native canoe during a stop-over in Nicaragua, but he did not realize its amazing potential value.
 The true importance of this “brown gold“ was not recognized until Hernando Cortez drank it with the Aztec emperor Montezuma, and brought it back to the Spanish court in 1528 along with the equipment necessary for brewing the drink.
 Even then, it is unlikely anyone envisaged its ultimate importance as a world commodity.

 Following a victorious war against the native tribes and the downfall of the Aztec civilization, Cortez intensified cultivation efforts in New Spain, with the intention of developing a lucrative trade with Europe.